Tchernobill/Confluence/Timeline alpha.md

 - As the timer of the DeathPack reach zero, the entire floor of the building is purged in a giant detonation (later causing the downfall of the whole company)
 - Back home, Vyry4n is still dazed by the explosions, receive a bonus for the successful heist.
 - The next day, he began to study the Egypt NPU
-- Working with Sev into adapting the droid framework with the NPU upgrade, Vyry4n doesn't feel well
+- Working with Sedh into adapting the droid framework with the NPU upgrade, Vyry4n doesn't feel well
 - Isa often visit to see Vyry4n and inquire about him
 - As they continue to work, Vyry4n condition worsen, begins experiencing invasive dreams, paranoid thoughts, and loss of motor control during stress
-- Sev's upgrade taking longer, Vyry4n fear of not making it in time
+- Sedh's upgrade taking longer, Vyry4n fear of not making it in time
 - A friend mention being able to get a medical assistance droid
 - They acquire the medical droid and continue to work on the NPU upgrade as the droid keep monitoring Vyry4n health
-- Sev interact with Mira, the medical droid, despite being of a similar model, realise that he is on a much  different level of thinking
+- Sedh interact with Mira, the medical droid, despite being of a similar model, realise that he is on a much  different level of thinking
-- Sev suggest second NPU easily could go into the medical droid since they are similar model
+- Sedh suggest second NPU easily could go into the medical droid since they are similar model
 - Mira diagnose that an unknown pathogene might be infecting Vyry4n's brain
 - Vyry4n have sleep issues, an intimate friend try to sooth him and help him sleep
-- Egypt/Sev framework finish, is merged with Sev, who wake up changed, no longer dependant on external processing power
+- Egypt/Sedh framework finish, is merged with Sedh, who wake up changed, no longer dependant on external processing power
 - Vyry4n mental state detoriate, more erratic and seeking isolation.
-- Sev, assisted by Vyry4n, still manage to install to perform the upgrade on Mira, who thanks to an updated core from Sev, gain sentience too
+- Sedh, assisted by Vyry4n, still manage to install to perform the upgrade on Mira, who thanks to an updated core from Sedh, gain sentience too
 - As Mira is reflecting on self awareness, feverish Vyry4n enter the room with a plasma blaster, being agressive, threathning, unstable
 - Vyry4n try to take his own life with the blaster but is somehow unable, continu to insult and threathen agressively his friends
-- Sev dash on his left in a bid to attract his attention while Mira go right and seize Vyry4n's hand
+- Sedh dash on his left in a bid to attract his attention while Mira go right and seize Vyry4n's hand
-- Despite her servos bein stronger than average humans, she struggle to restrain an outraging Vyry4n until Sev join her and both overpower Vyry4n
+- Despite her servos bein stronger than average humans, she struggle to restrain an outraging Vyry4n until Sedh join her and both overpower Vyry4n
 - While pinned to the ground, Vyry4n scream in madness and agony.
-- Sev detect faint, encrypted, communication signal comming from Vyry4n
+- Sedh detect faint, encrypted, communication signal comming from Vyry4n
 - They reluctantly agree to restrain him and plunge him into an artificial coma while they try to find out more about Vyry4n's state
 - After analysis, the pair of droid discover signal is a communication protocol between nano-bots inside Vyry4n's body, concentrated in his brain
 - Meanwhile, Vyry4n is stuck in a permanent nightmare dreamscape where he struggle to survive and is often slaughtered.